openstax/napkin-notes/phil/crazy-idea.md

 # Requirements gathering questions

-(with examples. bold is the type of user answering the question)
+(with examples. bold is the type of user answering the question and what I think they might bring up)

 I'm interested in streamlining our ux/dev/qa/deploy/mgmt processes and am gathering data.